-As Dissona infected the outside aether, she felt Peter tapping at her mind.
-She couldn’t make out the exact words, but she got the gist of it: he was saying goodbye.
+As Dissona;s infection spread throughout the aether, she felt Peter tapping insistently at her mind.
+She couldn’t make out his exact words, but she got the gist of it: he was saying goodbye.

 Oh well.
-She allowed herself a faint smile.
+A faint smile played across her lips.
 We had a damn good run.

 And then she heard it: a timeless melody that cut through the dark.

 “KEEP GOING!”
 Kora shouted from atop her mount.
 “YOU ARE FIGHTING NOT JUST FOR ELITHIA, BUT FOR THE ENTIRE—”

 “Hark!”
-Wodec cried.
-He pointed at the sky, now filled with miasmic fog.
-“Our end draws nigh!
-If this is the end, then make it such an end, that will echo throughout eternity and the Unbound Realm!”
+Wodec pointed at the sky, now filled with miasmic fog.
+“Ruin draws nigh!
+If this is the end, then make it such an end, that will echo throughout all of eternity and the Unbound Realm!”

 The barbarians responded with a bone-quaking cry, slicing apart hellspawn with renewed fervor.
 Kora allowed herself a grim smile.
 They’d done their best to thwart Dissona, but it hadn’t been enough.
 Maybe they’d find each other after existence rebooted.
 Maybe they’d—

 Wodec’s voice pierced her thoughts.
-“There may still be hope!
+“Hope lives on!
 Look to the stars!”